FHICT-S-Koen/info-map/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: suggestion
-about: Describe what you would like to see added. goal(s).
+about: describe what you would like to see added
 title: ...
 labels: suggestion
 assignees: ''